 1. The architecture and architects in socialist Poland

 1.3.
-Five generations of architects in socialist Poland
+Six stages of development of architecture in socialist Poland

 2. Artist or worker?
 Architect in the socialist country